SleepyDust logo

 It’s important to note that ASMR won’t work for everybody.
 Individuals who experience ASMR sensations report varying trigger preferences and degrees of effectiveness.
 For some, the tingles from ASMR might prove too stimulating, potentially hampering their ability to fall asleep.
 On the other hand, those who do not experience any discernible reaction may not find ASMR videos beneficial at all.

-In conclusion, ASMR’s role in sleep appears to hinge on relaxation and the subsequent impact on heart rate, as well as the potential involvement of sleep-regulating neurotransmitters.
+ASMR’s role in sleep appears to hinge on relaxation and the subsequent impact on heart rate, as well as the potential involvement of sleep-regulating neurotransmitters.
 While scientific research is still growing, a significant number of individuals believe that ASMR has positively impacted their sleep quality.
 However, your mileage may vary, as some might not find the same enjoyment or benefit from ASMR.

 The Science Behind ASMR Sleep Induction